arthurbrenno/architecture/README.md

 3. **Adjust Field Definitions:**

-   Overture's `BaseModel` uses `msgspec` under the hood.
+   Architecture's `BaseModel` uses `msgspec` under the hood.
 Ensure that field definitions are compatible.
 Most standard field definitions will work out of the box.

 4. **Handle Validation and Configuration:**

-   Some Pydantic features, such as the `Config` class for model configuration, may not be available in Overture's `BaseModel`.
+   Some Pydantic features, such as the `Config` class for model configuration, may not be available in Architecture's `BaseModel`.
 Review your models for any Pydantic-specific configurations and adjust accordingly.
 The main goal here is to provide extremelly fast serialization, import time, application bloat.

    ```python
    # Pydantic